dynamicforms/vuetify-inputs/docs/examples/df-file.md

-# DfFile Component
+# df-file Component

-The DfFile component provides a file input field that integrates with both Vuetify and DynamicForms.
+The df-file component provides a file input field that integrates with both Vuetify and DynamicForms.
 It includes file upload functionality with progress indication and handling for file operations.

 ## Basic Usage

-Below is an example of the DfFile component used with DynamicForms:
+Below is an example of the df-file component used with DynamicForms:

 <file-basic/>